SaadatiReza/MultiNode-RocketChat/README.md

    cd MultiNode-RocketChat

 2. **Create and configure the .env file:**
-   Copy the provided .env.example to .env and adjust the values as needed.
+   Copy the provided .env-simple to .env and adjust the values as needed.
    ```sh
    cp .env-simple .env